Disulfur dinitride: Preparation and reactions

 An alternative uses the less explosive S4N3Cl.

-S2N2 decomposes explosively above 30°C, and is shock sensitive.
+S2N2 decomposes explosively above 30 °C, and is shock sensitive.
 It readily sublimes, and is soluble in diethyl ether.
-Traces of water cause it to polymerize into S4N4.
-In the solid state it spontaneously polymerizes forming (SN)_{n}|.
+Traces of water or other nucleophiles cause it to polymerize into S4N4.
+In the solid state it spontaneously polymerizes forming (SN)_{n}|, catalyzed by radical impurities.
 It forms adducts with Lewis acids via a nitrogen atom, e.g. S2N2*BCl3, S2N2*2AlCl3, S2N2*SbCl5, S2N2*2SbCl5.